13 April 2018

 Are we prepared to support our users on GDPR?

-(If you interests are broader please look at the UCISA Cyber Security Survival Guide event in May)
+(There was also the UCISA Cyber Security Survival Guide event in May)